-But it’s not just that the exfoliator clears the way; it actually changes the skin to make it more receptive to certain skin-boosting ingredients.
-Much like Thomas, David Jack, MBChB, recommends an acid-based exfoliator, “A low concentration of acid, such as lactic, will reduce the pH of the skin and allow much better access to the deeper layers of the skin by active products.
+But it’s not just that the exfoliator clears the way; it may actually change the skin to make it more receptive to certain skin-boosting ingredients.
+Much like Thomas, David Jack, MBChB, recommends an acid-based exfoliator.
+But he also goes a step further, stating that “A low concentration of acid, such as lactic, will reduce the pH of the skin and allow much better access to the deeper layers of the skin by active products.
 The added benefit of slightly lowering the skin pH assists penetration of any acid-pH ingredient, such as vitamin C (ascorbic acid), hyaluronic acid and vitamin A (retinol).”

 Take Advantage of Your Skin’s Internal Clock

-“Our cortisol levels (the stress hormone) are usually highest when we wake up in the morning (8 to 9 a.m.),” says Jack, “so the levels of potential skin inflammation may be higher at this time generally.
-I always suggest using products containing things like vitamin C and E at this stage, which have anti-inflammatory and strong antioxidant activity.”
+Cortisol (the stress hormone) levels tend to be highest when we wake up in the morning (especially around 7 a.m.), “so the levels of potential skin inflammation may be higher at this time generally.
+I always suggest using products containing things like vitamin C and E at this stage, which have anti-inflammatory and strong antioxidant activity,” says Jack.

 Lyons AB, Moy L, Moy R, Tung R. Circadian rhythm and the skin: a review of the literature.
 J Clin Aesthet Dermatol.
 2019;12(9):42-45.